vibe-qc

 💚 vibe-qc is funded by individual sponsors

 vibe-qc is built and maintained by one person in evenings and weekends, on personal hardware, with no institutional backing.
 If the project is useful to you — or if you think the Cyclic Cluster Model reaching CCSD(T) on an open-source code is worth existing — please consider supporting it via GitHub Sponsors (recurring monthly, zero fees) or Ko-fi (one-time, no GitHub account required).
-Every sponsorship directly funds the Claude Max subscription that drives day-to-day development plus the self-hosted server behind vibe-qc.com.
-See the support page for the full pitch; public sponsors are listed on the sponsors page.
+Every sponsorship directly funds the Claude Max subscription that drives day-to-day development, the self-hosted server behind vibe-qc.com, and — most urgently — bigger hardware: the project currently develops on a single Apple M2 laptop, and that’s what caps every regression test, CI benchmark, and CRYSTAL-Tutorial port to small systems.
+Smallest single actionable item right now: the NIST Crystal Data SRD 3 single-user subscription at $200/year — fully fundable by one sponsor for a year, and unlocks programmatic access to a curated crystallographic database for the v2.x CCM reference work.
+See the support page for the full pitch and the near-/long-term hardware goals; public sponsors are listed on the sponsors page.

 Install